Home » Type » Noodles + Pastas » Garlicky Mushroom & Kale + Linguine

 3. Mix the veggies with the pasta.

-Voila, a delicious bowl of healthy goodness is born!
 This garlicky mushroom with kale and pasta makes a great lunch, dinner, or make-ahead meal.
+It pairs perfectly with Artisan Bread to soak up the juices!

-More Easy Pasta Recipes!
+More Cozy Pasta Recipes!

 If you try this easy recipe, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think or any changes you make.